rhysd/Mstdn/README.md

             ]
         }
     ],
+    "keymaps": {
         ...

+        "ctrl+h": "plugin:hello:alert-hello"
+    },

+    ...
 }
 ```

-You can enable different plugin for each your accounts.
+Note that you can enable different plugin for each your accounts.

 Finally open Mstdn.app and see DevTools via [Menu] -> [View] -> [Developper Tools] -> console.
 If window is too small to see DevTools, please make window size bigger.